-Today I want to show you guys my recipe of Pasticho, Pasticho or better known in Europe as Lasagna, is a very special dish in Venezuela; this variety of lasagna is 100% Venezuelan and is being prepared in the Venezuelan houses for more than 150 years.
+Today I want to show my Lasagna Recipe or better known in Venezuela as Pasticho.
+Pasticho is the name we Venezuelans give to the Lasagna.
+For us Venezuelans, is a very special dish; Pasticho is lasagna with a very special touch and is 100% Venezuelan and is being prepared in the Venezuelan houses for more than 150 years.

 Originally, lasagna is a greek/ Italian dish, however, you can prepare it with vegetables or fish.
 The word ” lasagna ” comes from the Greek ” lasanon ” through Latin ” lasanum ” which refers to the pan in which they cooked the lasagna.
 The singular word in Italian is lasagna applies equally to the plate or foil -shaped pasta.

 Last Sunday I woke up missing my country more than ever, and to cover somehow my sorrow I decide finally to bring a bit of Venezuela to Vienna.
 In other words Pasticho Sunday!
 I looked for my lasagna recipe and spent the whole morning preparing fresh pasta for my lasagna.

 If you want, you can also use my pasta recipe to make the pasta by yourself.
 Although is a lot of work I enjoy the whole process.
 Especially with fresh pasta, the taste is incredible.

 Enough from history and let’s get to work!